 They’ll soak up all the moisture they need to survive but you have to let them dry out properly to avoid rot.
 Letting them dry out is crucial to their survival and the best way to keep them looking fresh after their weekly soak.

 - Fill a container with water

-- Submerge the air plants in the water-filled container for half an hour
+- Submerge the air plants in the water-filled container for about 20-30 minutes

-- Take the air plants out of the water and place them upside down on a towel or dish rack (the crown of the plant should be facing up)
+- Take the air plants out of the water and place them upside down on a towel or dish rack so excess water can dry out (the crown of the plant should be facing upwards)

 How to Fertilize Air Plants